 Zeiss lenses are the finest MF optics available in the Nikon mount.
 While the newer Otus optics are the epitome of this, they are too heavy and fragile for long nature hikes in rough terrain.
 They also have poor reproduction ratios.
-While the new Milvus optics are excellent also, aesthetically I prefer the ‘Classic’ Zeiss lenses, with their all-metal construction, over the newer ‘Milvus’ version, with their cheap rubber-bands for focus rings.
+While the new Milvus optics are excellent also, aesthetically I prefer the ‘Classic’ Zeiss lenses, with their all-metal construction, over the newer ‘Milvus’ version, with their cheap ‘rubber-bands’ for focus rings.
 Classic Zeiss glass not only perform at a superb level, they provide an inner satisfaction to implement and own.

 For similar reasons, I prefer MF lenses for my macro work as well.
-The legendary Voigtländer APO Lanthar Macro is my go-to lens for standard macro needs in the field up to 1:1, and all of the Zeiss lenses I own reverse to become ‘super-macro’ lenses in their own right.
-I have recently added the Laowa 25mm f/2.8 Ultra Macro for high-mag field use and no longer need to reverse lenses for this type of macro work.
+The legendary Voigtländer APO Lanthar Macro is my go-to lens for standard macro in the field, up to 1:1, with all of the Zeiss lenses I own reversing to become ‘super-macro’ lenses in the field.
+However, I have recently added the Laowa 25mm f/2.8 Ultra Macro for high-mag field use and no longer need to reverse lenses for this type of macro work.

 Here is my MF lens lineup today:

-This is the overall finest macro lens ever made, for artistic macro imagery in the field, despite being over 15 years old.
-It is a collector’s item for this reason and is highly-sought-after by macro connoisseurs.
-The Voigtländer 125mm f/2.5 Apo-Lanthar is renowned for its subtle color rendering, its very low chromatic aberration, and for producing a “3D-effect” compared to today’s modern ‘plastic macros.’
-Its greatest use is for focus-stacking, live in the field, because it has 630° of focus throw, which is more than triple the precision of current AF macro lenses.
-The Voigtländer 125mm f/2.5 makes a particularly great short-telephoto lens as well.
+This is a terrific lens for artistic macro imagery in the field, despite being over 15 years old.
+It is a collector’s item for this reason and is highly-sought-after by macro connoisseurs, due to its very subtle color rendering, its very low chromatic aberration, and for its ability to produce a “3D-effect” in its images compared to today’s modern ‘plastic macros.’
+For this reason, the Voigtländer 125mm f/2.5 APO-Macro makes a particularly great short-telephoto lens as well.
 The “CV” (Cosina- Voigtländer) 125mm has an interesting history behind it—it’s manufactured by Cosina, who produces every single Zeiss lens made today.
 While not quite as sharp and contrasty as the Zeiss 135 f/2 APO Sonnar T*, above, it beats the Zeiss handily as a macro lens (it’s a true 1:1, as opposed to 1:4), and it also delivers more subtle and delicate color graduations in optimal light.
-If you’re serious about your macro work, and especially if you like to stack in the field—and if you desire the finest bokeh possible—then I highly-recommend this lens over today’s commercial macro options.
+If you’re serious about your macro work, and especially if you like to hand stack in the field—and if you enjoy sublime bokeh & subtle color transitions—give this lens a try and you won’t be disappointed.

 Find on Ebay: Voigtländer 125mm f/2.5 APO-Lanthar SL